assaydepot/trialinsights_api_v1/README.md

 ```

 ## Aggregate Analysis API
 The aggregate analysis API builds on the data access API.
-However, in lieu of trial lists and documents, the endpoints calculate aggregate values for trial documents containing
+However, in lieu of trial lists and documents, the endpoints calculate aggregate values for entire collections of trial documents resulting from searches.

 ### GET /:queryId/profile[?facet=facet]
 Use the `queryId` returned from the `/trials` endpoint to access additional properties about the aggregate analysis of the trials that met the search criteria.